httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 An individual member in the value of a Dictionary Structured Field is identified by using the parameter `key` on the content identifier for the header.
 The value of this parameter is a the key being identified, without any parameters present on that key in the original dictionary.

-An individual member in the value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in {{Section 4.1.2 of RFC8941}} on a Dictionary containing only that member.
+An individual member in the value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in [Section 4.1.2 of RFC8941](#RFC8941) on a Dictionary containing only that member.

 ### Canonicalization Examples